mixmaxhq/rollup-plugin-handlebars-plus/README.md

 This plugin produces [precompiled](http://handlebarsjs.com/precompilation.html) templates, which then need to be rendered by the Handlebars runtime.
-You can either bundle the runtime yourself and provide its module ID to this plugin using the `handlebars.id` option, or you can let the plugin load its own copy of the runtime.
+You can either bundle the runtime yourself and provide its module ID to this plugin using the `handlebars.id` option, or you can let the plugin bundle its own copy of the runtime.

 The advantage of the latter is that compatibility is guaranteed between the compiler and the runtime (see #6